 Where the matter is an appeal to the First-tier tribunal (Immigration and Asylum Chamber), the stages may include:

-- Taking your initial instructions and receiving a full background of your immigration requirements;
+- taking your initial instructions and receiving a full background of your immigration history and circumstances;